JAH-II-hub/finalproject/README.md

 # language Scanner

-A lexical analyzer (scanner) that tokenizes arithmetic expressions with support for negative numbers and parentheses.
+A scanner that tokenizes arithmetic expressions, numbers, and unknown inputs.

 ## Features
 .
 Tokenizes: